 In the United States, circular saw blades for consumer use are made in inch diameters of 4, 4 3/8, 5½, 6½, 7, 7¼, 7½, 8, 8¼, 9, 10, and 12.
 All fit a 5/8 inch arbor, except 12 inch blades, which have a 1-inch center bore.
 The 7¼ inch size is the one most commonly used in portable saws, and the 10 inch in consumer table and radial saws.

-so that 8-inch blade with 48 teeth would be equivalent to a 10-inch blade with 60 teeth, or a 12-inch with 72 teeth.
-Such numbers would be typical of a crosscut.
+An 8-inch blade with 48 teeth would be equivalent to a 10-inch blade with 60 teeth, or a 12-inch with 72 teeth.
+Such numbers would be typical of crosscut blades.

 D. Plank and E. Stephenson.